Operator Profile

 Supply chain diversification signals

 International supermajors typically run multi-source proppant strategies even in well-served basins.
-For Vaca Muerta, Chevron's evaluation criteria for any regional source would include independent certification (SGS, Stim-Lab), sample chain-of-custody, regional logistics feasibility, and 12-24 month ramp credibility.
-Those criteria are broadly shared with YPF, Pan American, Vista and Tecpetrol.
+For Vaca Muerta, operator evaluation criteria for any regional source include independent certification (SGS, Stim-Lab), sample chain-of-custody, regional logistics feasibility, and 12-24 month ramp credibility.
+Those criteria are broadly shared across operators including Chevron, YPF, Pan American, Vista and Tecpetrol.
 See YPF proppant sources.

 What a regional supplier needs to demonstrate